amreitsma/amazon-review-helpfulness/README.md

 # Helpfulness votes on Amazon: what makes online reviews helpful?
-This repository includes all the code needed to carry out my research on amazon review helpfulness in the form of a Jupyter Notebook, and a txt file providing the necessary requirements to run it.
+This repository includes all the code needed to carry out my research on amazon review helpfulness, in the form of a Jupyter Notebook and a txt file providing the necessary requirements to run it.

 ## Getting Started